Marcotrombino/Pandora/README.md

 </script>
 ```
 ###HTML5 Support
-If a browser has some issue with Pandora all your initial images will remain rendered on the screen without blank results.
+If a browser has some issue with Pandora all your initial images will remain rendered on the screen without effects and <b>without blank screen</b>.

 ## Pandora Effects
 Pandora offers many effects which you can apply over your images